Taniec z gwiazdami season 5

 The 5th season of Taniec z Gwiazdami, the Polish edition of Dancing With the Stars, started on 4 March 2007 and ended on 6 May 2007.
 It was broadcast by TVN.
 Katarzyna Skrzynecka and Hubert Urbański continued as the hosts, and the judges were: Iwona Szymańska-Pavlović, Zbigniew Wodecki, Beata Tyszkiewicz and Piotr Galiński.

+Krzysztof Tyniec and his partner Kamila Kajak were crowned the champions.